humdrum-tools/vhv-documentation/humdrum/mens/index.md

 </table>

-Try out the above mensruation signs in this example:
+Try out the above mensuration signs in this example:

 {% include verovio.html
 	source="mensuration"